 Colorado (CO) 80906,

 4 miles SW of Colorado Springs

-Host to the US Amateur (in 1959 and 1964) and the US Women’s Open (in 1995 and 2011), the East course is one of three 18-hole tracks attached to The Broadmoor, one of America’s most famous resorts.
+Host to the US Amateur (in 1959 and 1964) and the US Women’s Open (in 1995 and 2011), the East course is one of two 18-hole tracks attached to The Broadmoor, one of America’s most famous resorts.

 Golf was first played here in 1918 when Donald Ross crafted an 18-hole layout.
 This course was then split in two when Robert Trent Jones Snr added two 9-hole circuits, forming the East course in 1952 and the West in 1964.

 The Mountain course appeared in 1976 and this Arnold Palmer and Ed Seay layout was redesigned by Jack Nicklaus II in 2006 – quite fitting that the Golden Bear’s son should carry out the work at the venue where his father won his first national title at the aforementioned US Amateur in 1959.Holes 7 to 15 are the newer holes on an East course that’s renowned for its broad, tree-lined fairways and large greens.
 Stand out holes include the expanded 601-yard 3rd and the similarly elongated 611-yard 17th.